The earliest recorded use of herbs as natural painkillers dates back to Ancient Egypt, 3000 BCE.

 The anti-inflammatory properties of turmeric are due to it main active compound, curcumin.
 A study has discovered it to be equally as effective as ibuprofen for relieving joint pain4; however, because of it slightly spicy nature - commonly used as a curry powder - the best way of consuming turmeric is in supplemental forms, like homemade Turmeric Anti-inflammatory Capsules, though topical application has been found to be effective, too.

 5. Valerian (Valeriana officinalis)

-Valerian root is one of the most powerful existing herbal tranquilizers.
-It acts as a non-addictive sedative and has been found to relieve muscle and joint pain in an aromatheraputical context (i.e., by adding the herb liberally to bath water).
-Consumption of valerian root, either in tea or supplementary form, can soothe pain caused by menstrual cramps and gastrointestinal conditions.
-It is also helpful against insomnia, so if pain is keeping you awake at night, valerian can promote healthy sleep.
+Valerian is one of the most powerful existing herbal tranquilizers.
+It acts as a non-addictive sedative and has been found to relieve muscle and joint pain in an aromatheraputical context (i.e., by adding the herb liberally to bath water)5.
+Consumption of its root, either as a Valerian Root Anti-Insomnia Tea, or in supplementary form, can soothe pain caused by menstrual cramps and gastrointestinal conditions.
+Valerian is also helpful against insomnia, so if pain is keeping you awake at night, valerian can promote healthy sleep.

 This is just a handful of the known herbs with analgesics properties - the ones that are generally most effective.
 However, linden, passion flower, California poppy, peony, saffron, and others have been used to this end for centuries.
 Largely, these herbs are unlikely to interfere with medication you are taking to treat the condition that is causing you pain, but it is best to confirm this with a doctor before you begin to incorporate them into your routine.